akokai/commongroups/docs/database.rst

 Database
 ========

 For ``commongroups`` to work, it needs a database of compounds searchable by chemical structure.
+Specifically, this must be a `PostgreSQL`_ database with the `RDKit extension`_.
 We do not distribute a pre-built database, and there are no requirements for or limits on what compounds and data sources might be included in the database.

 We develop and test ``commongroups`` using a database compiled from public data